mpax235/All-in-One-Scripts/README.md

 > For macOS/Linux, put it in your **home/<user here>** and then type in `cd "Android.All-in-One.Script/Android All-in-One Script"`.

+> If you are using an older version, run chmod +x ./main.sh before running the next command.

 > Now startup the script by typing in `main` (windows) or `./main.sh` (linux/macos).
 You should see the Terminal text color change to blue if successful or no errors.

 > To use the options, type the Number corresponding to the Option you want to use like (for example: you would type **1** if you want to reboot to OS).